BeautyScientist/GSDIANOZAS/README.md

 So here’s the plan.
 Let’s try splitting the day up into 6-minute sessions \- 5 for working and 1 for admin \- and see if, even with this constraint, something worthwhile can be created.
 For example \- a book on how to cope with continual interruptions.
 This opening paragraph is my first trial with the

+#### **What is wrong with the perfect pleasure?**

+Oscar Wilde described a cigarette as the perfect pleasure.
+What he meant was that you could carry on smoking cigarette after cigarette without losing the hit you get from it.
+Other pleasures always came with a distinct end point.
+You can only eat so much food.
+You can only drink so much alcohol.
+You can only have so much sex.
+But you can puff away for as long as you like.

+I think there was probably something in Wilde’s character that made this particularly appealing to him.
+I dread to think how you would’ve got on with modern social media.
+Because these share exactly that quality with cigarettes.
+You can continue for hours, maybe even all day, reading or watching the all intense infinite output.

+I have a feeling that if wild was here with us today, we would never have heard of him.

+The same rule does not apply to creating stuff.
+And that must include the content of social media platforms that everybody goes to to read.
+There is a very distinct limit to how long you can carry on producing stuff.
+It varies of course with the subject matter and your energy levels.
+But writing something about even the most engaging of topics is not something that you find difficult to abandon.

+I’ve been returning this to my advantage recently.
+I’ve been losing many battles in my long war with distraction.
+But I have found one way to turn around from a hyperlink rabbit hole full of stuff I am at that moment intensity interested in is to write an essay about the subject.
+I hold out the hope that one day this will generate a valuable and incisive piece of writing.
+Maybe.
+But it certainly puts me into the frame of mind where I am able to stop.

 #### **Keep writing all the time**

 One of the reasons social media is so distracting is the way it keeps you engaged by constantly seeking your opinion.
 YouTubers rarely finish a video without asking you what you think and suggesting you make a comment.
 There are also polls, like buttons, questions to find out your personality, intelligence, when you were born etc.